 Georgia Game Check

-This project consists of two components: A) turkey production index survey and B) turkey hunting population index survey.
-The two separate surveys used in this project have remained basically unchanged since the study was started at the beginning of the poult-rearing season in 1978.
+This project consists of two components: A) turkey production index survey started in 1978 and B) turkey hunting population index survey started in 1979.
 The production survey provides data on young turkeys seen during the nesting and rearing season, and the population survey provides a measure of the population existing during the hunting season.
 Data have shown a strong correlation between observed production and hunting season populations.
 The correlation between the production indices and population indices are used in evaluating annual production and populations and in making comparisons for trends.
-These data provide sound biological information useful in monitoring and regulating Georgia's turkey hunting season.

 The turkey production survey is conducted during the months of June, July and August.
-During these months, cooperators record data related to all turkey broods and hens, with or without broods, that are observed in the course of routine duties.
+Cooperators record data related to all turkey broods and hens, with or without broods, that are observed.
 No special efforts are made to locate turkeys for this survey.
 The average number of poults seen per observer is used as an index to production.
 Data are compiled on a statewide and physiographic region basis.
-Cooperators currently include field personnel of the Wildlife Resources Division.
-However, we are interested in expanding the breadth of this data.
-So, if you would like to participate in this survey, download and follow the instructions on this form.
+If you would like to participate in this survey, download and follow the instructions on this form.